OtherAesop/mehens_portable_casino/README.md

 ## Dicecoin Concept

-While this program is licensed to you under the GPL the Dicecoin Concept is not.
+While this program is licensed to you under the GPL the Dicecoin concept is not.

 A Dicecoin is a polyhedral dice that has different values on each side.
 These values represent the worth, in DC of a coin after it is rolled.
 Dice can really only be practical up to a certain number of faces in a physical form so the standard